Hopf algebra $\mathcal{K}_n$ and universal Chern classes: Introduction

-Using the full factorization we prove in \S \ref{S3} that the Hopf cyclic cohomology of $\Kc_n$ is isomorphic to the relative Hopf cyclic cohomology of the pair $(\Hc_n, \GL_n)$, and therefore (\cf \cite{mr09}) to the truncated polynomial ring of Chern classes.
-A crucial ingredient for the proof is supplied by~\cite[Theorem 4.10]{RS}, which provides the appropriate version of the van Est isomorphism for the present context.
+In \S \ref{S2} we refine the Lie-Hopf algebra decomposition of $\Kc_n$ by means of a further bicrossed product factorization of its commutative Hopf subalgebra $\Fc_\Kc$.
+Using the full factorization so obtained, we then prove in \S \ref{S3} that the Hopf cyclic cohomology of $\Kc_n$ is isomorphic to the relative Hopf cyclic cohomology of the pair $(\Hc_n, \Fg \Fl_n)$, and therefore (\cf \cite{mr09}) to the truncated polynomial ring of Chern classes.
+A crucial ingredient of the proof is supplied by~\cite[Theorem 4.10]{RS}, which provides the appropriate version of the van Est isomorphism in the present context.

-The Chern-Weil type construction of cocycles representing the Hopf cyclic classes of $\Kc_n$ is performed in \S \ref{S4}, by importing the method of~\cite{M-GC, M-EC}.
+The Chern-Weil type construction of cocycles representing the Hopf cyclic classes of $\Kc_n$ is carried out in \S \ref{S4}, by an adaptation of the methods developed in~\cite{M-GC, M-EC}.
+This construction is then illustrated in a very concrete fashion in \S \ref{S5}, where we produce completely explicit cocycles representing the Hopf cyclic classes of $\Kc_1$ and of the pair $(\Hc_1, \Fg \Fl_1)$.
+The detailed calculation shows clearly how the equivariant Chern classes $c_0 \equiv 1$ and $c_1$ in the Bott complex become Hopf cyclic Chern classes of $\Kc_1$, respectively $(\Hc_1, \Fg \Fl_1)$.
+Particularly noteworthy is the metamorphosis of the (secondary) Godbillon-Vey cocycle of $\Hc_1$ into a representative of a (primary) Chern class.
+To further clarify this phenomenon we follow through with an additional calculation which shows how to restore the Godbillon-Vey class.
+This also serves to point out that in order to incorporate the secondary Hopf cyclic transverse characteristic classes at the same direct level it is necessary to pass to a topological enhancement of the Hopf algebra $\Kc_1$.

-Finally, in \S \ref{S5} we illustrate the results of \S \ref{S4} in a concrete fashion, by producing completely explicit formulas for such cocycles in the case of $\Kc_1$.
-We conclude with a related calculation which brings in the Godbillon-Vey class.
-This serves to point out that, in order to incorporate the secondary Hopf cyclic transverse characteristic classes at the same direct level, it is necessary to pass to a topological enhancement of the Hopf algebra $\Kc_n$.
-The latter will make the object of a forthcoming paper~\cite{mr16}.
+Consisting exclusively of primary classes, the Hopf cyclic cohomology of $\Kc_n$ is perfectly positioned to be a receptacle for the yet elusive transverse index formula representing the Connes-Chern character in equivariant $K$-homology.
+On the other hand, as mentioned above, a full Hopf cyclic representation of all the geometric transverse characteristic classes requires the passage to a topological enhancement of these Hopf algebras.
+This is a separate development of interest in its own, which is work in progress and will make the object of a forthcoming paper~\cite{mr16}.